ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 Please note that some CKEditor plugins are needed for reasons that might not be immediately obvious, for example:

 * [IFrame Editing Area](http://ckeditor.com/addon/wysiwygarea) (`wysiwygarea`) &ndash; skipping this plugin will prevent the editor from firing the [instanceReady](#!/api/CKEDITOR.editor-event-instanceReady) event and many others.
-Though, this plugin is loaded automatically if using the Editor Bot.
+However, this plugin is loaded automatically when using the Editor Bot.
 * [Editor Toolbar](http://ckeditor.com/addon/toolbar) (`toolbar`) &ndash; needed for enabling features that rely on the [Advanced Content Filter](#!/guide/plugin_sdk_integration_with_acf).
 * [Undo](http://ckeditor.com/addon/undo) (`undo`) &ndash; needed to fire the [change](#!/api/CKEDITOR.editor-event-change) event.
 * [Basic Styles](http://ckeditor.com/addon/basicstyles) (`basicstyles`) &ndash; needed to preserve basic text formatting in your test HTML, otherwise [Advanced Content Filter](#!/guide/dev_advanced_content_filter) will remove all `<strong>`, `<em>`, `<u>` tags and so on.